 Can I sell electronics out of vending machines?

-You can sell computers, phones, and other electronics in some of the higher-end machines.
+Selling computers, phones, and other electronics is an option in some of the higher-end machines.
 They can make a great profit but probably won’t be as high-frequency purchases.
-I suspect that you’d find some success convincing electronic stores to rent the machines to make it easier to sell some of the products quickly.
+You might find some success convincing electronic stores to rent the machines to make it easier to sell some of the products quickly.

 Have you considered a book vending machine?